 These objects specify the IP interfaces that the SBC will utilize for telephony, management, and system debugging traffic.

-On SBC main screen, go to Configuration > System Provisioning > Category: Base Provisioning > Ip Interface Group > Ip Interface.
-The Ip Interface window is displayed.
+On SBC main screen, go to Configuration > System Provisioning > Category: Base Provisioning > Ip Interface Group.
+The Ip Interface Group window is displayed.

-The Ip Interface can be checked for each Address Context or for each Ip Interface Group or for all the Address Contexts and Ip Interface Groups created.
-Use the drop-down box to select the desired Address Contexts and Ip Interface Groups.
+The Ip Interface Group can be checked for each Address Context or for all the Address Contexts created.
+Use the drop-down box to select the desired Address Context.

-To edit any of the Ip Interface in the list, click the radio button next to the specific Ip Interface name.
+To edit any of the Ip Interface Groups in the list, click the radio button next to the specific Ip Interface Group name.

-The Edit Selected Ip Interface window is displayed below.
+The Edit Selected Ip Interface Group window is displayed below.

 Make the required changes and click Save at the right hand bottom of the panel to save the changes made.

-To create a new Ip Interface, click New Ip Interface tab on the Ip Interface List panel.
+To create a new Ip Interface Group, click New Ip Interface Group tab on the Ip Interface Group List panel.

-The Create New Ip Interface window is displayed.
+The Create New Ip Interface Group window is displayed.

 The following fields are displayed:

 Enter all the required fields.
-You can click Show only required fields at the left hand bottom of the panel to view and enter only the required fields to create a Ip Interface.
+You can click Show only required fields at the left hand bottom of the panel to view and enter only the required fields to create a Ip Interface Group.

-To delete any of the created Ip Interface, click the radio button next to the specific Ip Interface which you want to delete.
+To delete any of the created Ip Interface Group, click the radio button next to the specific Ip Interface Group which you want to delete.

 Click Delete at the end of the highlighted row.
 A delete confirmation message appears seeking your decision.

-Click OK to remove the specific Ip Interface from the list.
+Click OK to remove the specific Ip Interface Group from the list.